Robert Thirsk: Post-CSA career

 From August 2012 to February 2014, Thirsk worked for the Canadian Institutes of Health Research as Vice President, Public, Government and Institute Affairs.
 The institute is the Canadian government's health research investment agency.

 In September 2013, a Senior High School in Calgary, Alberta opened honoring Thirsk, named Robert Thirsk High School.

 Thirsk became Chancellor of the University of Calgary on July 1, 2014.

+In 2021 Robert made a trip to the UK where he gave a speech to Loughborough Grammar School.